-In an open letter to The New York Times posted online Saturday, Dylan Farrow recalled several events from her childhood.
+In an open-letter to The New York Times posted online Saturday, Dylan Farrow made her first public comments about the 1992 incident.
 In a letter to op-ed columnist Nicholas Kristof, she said she was moved to speak out because of Hollywood's continued embrace of Allen.

-"That he got away with what he did to me haunted me as I grew up," Farrow wrote.
+"That he got away with what he did to me haunted me as I grew up," wrote Farrow.
 "I was stricken with guilt that I had allowed him to be near other little girls."

-"For as long as I could remember, my father had been doing things to me that I didn't like," Farrow said.
+"For as long as I could remember, my father had been doing things to me that I didn't like," said Farrow.
 "These things happened so often, so routinely, so skillfully hidden from a mother that would have protected me had she known, that I thought it was normal."

-Allen was investigated on child molestation claims for the 1992 accusation in Connecticut, but prosecutors elected not to charge him.
+Allen was investigated on child molestation claims for the alleged 1992 incident in Connecticut.
+It was investigated the next year, but prosecutors elected not to charge him.

-The handling of the investigation was criticized after Litchfield County state attorney Frank S. Maco said in a press conference that he believed Allen had molested Farrow but decided against charging him to avoid a traumatic trial for the young girl.
-A disciplinary panel found that Maco may have prejudiced the ongoing custody battle between Allen and Mia Farrow by making an accusation without formal charges.
+The handling of the investigation was criticized after Litchfield County state attorney Frank S. Maco said in a press conference there was "probable cause" to charge Allen, although he elected not to.
+A disciplinary panel found that Maco may have prejudiced the then-ongoing custody battle between Allen and Mia Farrow by making an accusation without formal charges.

 The 1992 allegation came shortly after Allen became involved with Mia Farrow's adopted daughter, Soon-Yi Previn.
-Allen, then in his mid-50s, was not the adoptive father of Previn, who was about 19 at the time.
+Allen was not the adoptive father of Previn, who was about 19 at the time.
+Allen was in his mid-50s.
 The two married in 1997 and have two adopted daughters.